Biography & Artist Statement

 Kesra exhibits her work in galleries, coffee shops, restaurants and other public places.
 She is a part of NOMA gallery, a co-op gallery with 22 amazing local artists located in downtown Frederick, MD.
 She also participates in the yearly Valley Craft Network Studio Tour, which is always the weekend before Thanksgiving.
 She’s incredibly grateful for the sense of community and friendships that have come from these two artist groups; they inspire her daily to be a better artist and a better human.

 Kesra is a full time artist, painting landscapes and wall murals, binding books, and teaching classes, workshops and private art lessons.
 She travels worldwide to take painting workshops to keep her passion fresh, and incorporates these experiences into her artistic expression.
-After attending Nimrod Hall Summer Arts Program in Bath County, VA, for 3 years under master teacher Sara Poly, she participated for 4 years during “open” week, where artists work on their own.
-This summer will be her 5th year teaching at Nimrod, one of her favorite “jobs” in one of her favorite places.
+After attending Nimrod Hall Summer Arts Program in Bath County, VA, for 3 years under master teacher Sara Poly, she participated for 4 years during “open” week, where artists work on their own, and taught for 5 years before it closed, in 2023.
+She's taught week-long workshops at Shrine Mont, in Orkney Springs, VA for several years, and has enjoyed pushing her boundaries through participating in some plein air events in Floyd Virginia.
+"I don't want to get stuck in a rut.
+I try to find opportunities that offer new experiences and allow for new growth."

 Listen to an interview with Kesra on being an artist by Marc Vaillencourt on The Conversation Hub; October 25, 2011.